7-eleven-development/7-11-IOT/README.md

 # Overview
+*Disclaimer* _The project in its current stage is a prototype, meant to be further developed.
+That means that some features, like the portability of the product, is not present as of yet._

-This project encompasses a sensor embedded in a belt or wristband designed to measure various values such as temperature, movement, air quality, pulse, and noise levels.
+This project encompasses a sensor embedded in a belt or wristband designed to measure various values such as temperature, movement, gas, pulse, and sound levels.
 The sensor readings can be used for health tracking, environmental monitoring, and general wellness.

 # Features
 Temperature Measurement: Measures the environment's temperature.

 GPS Detection: Detects and records Location using a GPS Sensor.

-Air Quality Monitoring: Measures air quality or pollution levels, such as CO2 or particulate matter.
+Gas Monitoring: Measures gas levels, such as CO2 or particulate matter.

 Pulse Monitoring: Tracks heart rate or pulse to detect dangerous values.